cynthia-coronado/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used once the function is created.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will always be the same but the number rolled will be different.
 c.
 What is the lexical scope of `newRoll`?
+newRoll belongs to the return function generating a random number.

 ### Task 3 - Stretch Goals